-San Diego - Imperial Counties Developmental Services, Inc. (the Regional Center) is a nonprofit public benefit corporation, the primary purpose of which is to contract with the State of California Department of Developmental Services (DDS) and other governmental agencies to operate a regional center for persons with developmental disabilities and their families.
+San Diego - Imperial Counties Developmental Services, Inc. (the Regional Center) is a nonprofit public benefit corporation, the primary purpose of which is to contract with the State of California Department of Developmental Services (the DDS) and other governmental agencies to operate a regional center for persons with developmental disabilities and their families.
 The Regional Center was organized in accordance with the provisions of the Lanterman Developmental Disabilities Services Act (the Act) of the Welfare and Institutions Code of the State of California.
 Contracts with the state and other agencies are generally renewed on an annual basis and provide a limit on expenditures and the respective contract funding.
 The period of expenditure reimbursement may, in some cases, extend beyond one year.
 Required services provided include outreach, diagnosis, assessment, counseling, prevention services, public information and education, and advocacy to persons with developmental disabilities and their families residing in San Diego and Imperial Counties.

 The Act includes governance provisions regarding the composition of the Regional Center's board of directors.
-The Act states that the board shall be comprised of individuals with demonstrated interest in, or knowledge of, developmental disabilities, and other relevant characteristics, and requires that a minimum of 50% of the governing board be persons with developmental disabilities or their parents or legal guardians; and that no less than 25% of the members of the governing board shall be persons with developmental disabilities.
-In addition, a member of a required advisory committee, composed of persons representing the various categories of providers from which the Regional Center purchases client services, shall serve as a member of the Regional Center's board.
-To comply with the Act, the Regional Center's board of directors includes persons with developmental disabilities, or their parents or legal guardians, who receive services from the Regional Center and a client service provider of the Regional Center.
+The Act states that the board of directors shall be comprised of individuals with demonstrated interest in, or knowledge of, developmental disabilities, and other relevant characteristics, and requires that a minimum of 50% of the governing board be persons with developmental disabilities or their parents or legal guardians; and that no less than 25% of the members of the governing board shall be persons with developmental disabilities.
+In addition, a member of a required advisory committee, composed of persons representing the various categories of providers from which the Regional Center purchases client services, shall serve as a member of the Regional Center's board of directors includes persons with developmental disabilities, or their parents or legal guardians, who receive services from the Regional Center and a client service provider of the Regional Center.

 The Regional Center contracts with DDS to operate a regional center for the developmentally disabled and their families.
-Under the terms of these contracts, funded expenditures are not to exceed \$573,752,719 for the 2020-2021 contract year.
-Amounts received from DDS contracts are recognized as revenue when the Regional Center has incurred qualifying operational expenditures per the DDS contract.
+Under the terms of these contracts, funded expenditures are not to exceed \$648,801,761 for the 2021-2022 contract year.
+Amounts received from the DDS contracts are recognized as revenue when the Regional Center has incurred qualifying operational expenditures per the DDS contract.
 Amounts received prior to incurring qualifying operational expenditures are recorded as contract advances and are included as contract receivable-state of California on the statement of financial position.

-As June 30, 2021, actual net expenditures were \$533,986,127 under the 2020-2021 contract.
-The remaining amounts on the 2020-2021 contract year where the Regional Center can be reimbursed for qualifying expenditures are approximately \$39,767,000, subject to any future budget amendments.
+As June 30, 2022, actual net expenditures were \$555,255,544 under the 2021-2022 contract.
+The remaining amounts on the 2021-2022 contract year where the Regional Center can be reimbursed for qualifying expenditures are approximately \$93,546,000, subject to any future budget amendments.

-Nature of Activities, (continued)
+Nature of Activities (Continued)